tonito9/lifa_ai_doc/Privacy Policy Lifa AI.md

 ## Information Lifa AI Collects

-We only collect the queries made with our service.
-Collecting this information enables us to better understand how people use our product.
-We use this information for our internal analytics purposes and to improve the quality and relevance of our service.
+We only collect and store the email address used to create an account, the queries made with our service and the documents uploaded on the application.
+Collecting this information enables us to improve the quality and relevance of our service, by providing users a history of their activity and the ability to manage their library.
+If users delete a chat, a document or their account, it is automatically deleted from our database.

 ## Information Lifa AI Does Not Collect

-We do not collect any personal information.
+We do not collect any personal information other than your email address.

 ## Sharing of Information

 No personally identifiable information (PII) is transmitted.
+We only share requests and answers with OpenAI via their professional API to generate answers.
+OpenAI automatically deletes the data after 30 days and does not use it to train their models.

 ## Changes to our Privacy Policy